Sójki Mazowieckie z Kapustą i Kaszą Jaglaną

-Baked ‘Sójki’ dumplings have a golden, crispy skin made of a dough based on yeast.
+Baked Sójki have a golden skin made of crispy yeast dough.
 At around 6 inches (15 cm) in diameter, they’re larger than the regular pierogi we all know and love.

 For the full list of ingredients & detailed instructions, please see the recipe card at the end of this post.
 But before you scroll, there’s important stuff to know below.